felixmosh/bull-board/README.md

 If you want to learn more about queues and Redis: https://redis.io/.

+## Alpha Release v1.0.0

+The code in the main branch is under alpha release, you can install it by using specific versions in your `package.json` file, otherwise you can checkout the branch `latest-stable` for our current stable release.

+This README file is **not** matching the alpha version, we are changing APIs and we need to update the documentation.

+For the brave and valuable souls help me trying to test the alpha, plese refer to [examples.js file](./example.js) to check how to implement it.

 ## Starting

 To add it to your project start by adding the library to your dependencies list: